 The types of people MAG needs

-For many of our international roles we demand a high level of experience in order to train our national staff, who are highly experienced in a number of locations.
-Other than the skills you need to do this, we seek staff who are:
+For many of our international roles we demand a high level of skills and experience in order to train our national staff in a number of locations.
+We seek staff who are:

 • Committed to our humanitarian mandate